Man sought in homeless killings in New York, Washington D.C.

 “I don’t know if it’s a police problem, but given the circumstances, the police should actually kind of step up and do a little bit more.
 I’m not saying that they don’t already do enough,” he said, “but what I am saying is that there should be a lot more measures taken to ensure that the city’s taxpayers are kept safe.”

-Police determined the same person committed the attacks based on the similarities of each shooting and evidence recovered from the scenes.
-The victims were attacked without provocation, police said.

-“Obviously, this is a very sobering and evolving story.
-We don’t have a suspect in custody yet, of course.
-And so we’re very concerned about the safety of our neighbors who are without homes, and are sleeping outside right now,” said James Winans, the mission’s chief executive officer.
-“It’s very sobering to have experienced this where somebody was killed just three blocks away from our emergency shelter, somebody who was sleeping outdoors.”
+James Winans, the mission’s chief executive officer, said staff members are “very concerned about the safety of our neighbors who are without homes.”

+“It’s very sobering to have experienced this where somebody was killed just three blocks away from our emergency shelter, somebody who was sleeping outdoors,” Winans said.
-Police officials in New York and Washington said they were working swiftly to apprehend a suspect.

 A year ago, four people were stabbed in New York City, two fatally, by a man who randomly attacked homeless people in the subway system.
 That assailant, who was also homeless, is awaiting trial.